OpenMathBooks/bogart/index.md

+---
-# Combinatorics Through Guided Discovery
+  title: "Combinatorics Through Guided Discovery"
+  subtitle: "Kenneth P. Bogart"
+---

 This is a new release of *Combinatorics through Guided Discovery* by Kenneth P. Bogart.
 The content is nearly identical to the [2005 release](https://www.math.dartmouth.edu/news-resources/electronic/kpbogart/), save for a few typographical corrections.
 The main addition here is the availability of a [web verion](./ctgd/).
 There is also a new [pdf version](./pdf/bogart.pdf).